Teradata/developer-resources/docs/install-ai-unlimited/demo/AWS/demo-aws-before-you-start.md

 - AWS account: If you don't already have an [AWS account](https://aws.amazon.com), create one by following the on-screen instructions.

-    - If you are an AWS Enterprise users, contact your organization administrator for access.
+    - If you are an AWS Enterprise user, contact your organization administrator for access.

 import MyPartial from '/docs/_partials/_csp-before-you-start.mdx';